 Last Updated : 2020-12-28

 Groups provide benefits to their members, but also challenge individual sensory systems.
-Roosting sites, and leks for instance are filled with a multitude of signals, of varying relevance to each individual.
+Roosting sites and leks for instance are filled with a multitude of signals, of varying relevance to each individual.
 Studies to date have looked at groups of passive sensing animals that act as receivers of sensory stimuli.
 Each individual in a passive sensing group detects its surroundings without majorly affecting the sensory systems of their neighbours.
 Active sensing animals in contrast emit probes of energy to detect their surroundings.
 Echolocating bats emit intense calls and listen for returning echoes to perceive their environment.
 When echolocating in groups, bats may not be able to detect their own echoes due to masking by the intense calls of their neighbours.
 Bats use a variety of sensory strategies to cope with such acoustically challenging conditions.
 To date however, most studies have been performed on low duty-cycle bats that emit short frequency-modulated calls with long pauses.
 In contrast, high duty-cycle bats that emit long calls with short pauses are understudied despite their higher chances of call-echo overlap during group echolocation.
 Studying high duty-cycle bats has also been hindered by a lack of methods to analyse overlapping calls.
 We developed methods to analyse and extract call parameters of temporally overlapping calls and studied the echolocation of multiple free-flying high-duty cycle bats of the genus Rhinolophus in the field.
 Our results show that bats did not alter their call parameters even when flying in groups (with up to (at least) X other individuals).
 This lack of response is in contradiction to a previous flightroom study.
 Our results highlight the robustness of bat echolocation, and the importance of studying behaviour under natural conditions.

-1.0 Introduction
+1 Introduction